academe/parliament-petition-monitor/readme.md

 * [ ] Front-end reporting and data export.
 * [ ] Installation instructions.
 * [ ] Automatically update peitition metadata on any substantive change (e.g. milestones).
+* [ ] With lots of jobs scheduled, it may be worth running them from a queue so jobs could be run in parallel.